EAR DOCTOR SERVING PARK RIDGE | NORWOOD PARK

 Tuesday: 8:00 AM – 4:00 PM

-Hearing Health Center (HHC) in Park Ridge was founded in 1984 by Dr. Ronna Fisher, Au.D., because of her experience watching her father struggle with an increased difficulty hearing and communicating.
+Hearing Health Center (HHC) in Park Ridge was founded in 1984 by Dr. Ronna Fisher, Au.D.
+Dr. Fisher became an audiologist (sometimes referred to as an ear doctor) in Norwood Park and Park Ridge because of her experience watching her father struggle with an increased difficulty hearing and communicating.
 “My father’s hearing didn’t just affect him; it affected our entire family.
 He missed so much of my life, and it didn’t have to be that way.”

 The practice has grown to become Park Ridge’s premier hearing facility.
-The doctors of audiology at Hearing Health Center are renowned for their skill in comprehensive hearing assessments, diagnosing and treatment of balance and vestibular disorders, and prescribing and individually tuning every type of hearing aid and personal communication device available.
+The ear doctors (audiologists) at Hearing Health Center are renowned for their skill in comprehensive hearing assessments, online hearing tests, diagnosing and treatment of balance and vestibular disorders, and prescribing and individually tuning every type of hearing aid and personal communication device available.